The Native Plant Crew

-The Buena Vista Native Plant Crew, a loosely organized group that meets every Monday at 10am at the Nature Center to take care of the grounds, propagate California natives and learn from each other.
+The Buena Vista Native Plant Crew is a loosely organized group that meets every Monday at the Nature Center (9 am for summer/fall and 10 am for winter/spring) to take care of the BVAS Nature Center Preserve (which includes the grounds, picnic area, and trail), conduct weeding, propagate California natives, and learn from each other.
 All tools and gloves are provided.
 Come any Monday ready to work, no notice required.

 Home Garden Tour